hyundai-robotics/doc-hi6-open-api/README.md

-﻿# Hi6 Open API Manual
+﻿# ${cont_model} Open API Manual

 {% hint style="warning" %}

-The information provided in this product manual is the property of Hyundai Robotics.
+The information provided in this product manual is the property of HD Hyundai Robotics.

-It cannot be reproduced or redistributed in whole or in part without the written consent of Hyundai Robotics, and cannot be provided to a third party or used for any other purpose.
+It cannot be reproduced or redistributed in whole or in part without the written consent of HD Hyundai Robotics, and cannot be provided to a third party or used for any other purpose.

 This manual is subject to change without prior notice.